Herschel Leibowitz: Life, education and career

 Herschel Leibowitz was the only child of Lewis and Nettie Wolfson Leibowitz.
 He was born and raised in York, Pennsylvania and attended school in York.
 He later earned his B.A. at the University of Pennsylvania and M.A.
 (Experimental Psychology) and Ph.D.
 (Physiology) at Columbia University.

 Leibowitz's early studies at University of Pennsylvania were interrupted by World War II.
 He served in the U.S. Army during World War II, 75th Infantry Division, European Theater, and fought in the Battle of the Bulge.
-He studied at the Sorbonne after his military service, and then resumed his studies at the University of Pennsylvania.
+He studied at the Sorbonne during his military service, and then resumed his studies at the University of Pennsylvania.
 He later earned his M.A.
 (Experimental Psychology) and his Ph.D.
 (Physiology) from Columbia University under the guidance of Clarence Graham.
 Leibowitz's dissertation explored the effect of pupil size on visual acuity for photometrically matched stimuli.

 In 1949, he married the former Eileen Wirtshafter.
 They had two children, Marjorie (1950) and Michael (1953).

 He began his career as a faculty member in the Department of Neurophysiology at the University of Wisconsin (1951–1960).
 Following this, Leibowitz was an advisory psychologist and manager of behavioral research at IBM (1960–1962).
 He returned to academia in 1962 as a member of the Department of Psychology at The Pennsylvania State University where he was named Evan Pugh Professor in 1977.
 He retired from Penn State in 1995.

 By the time of his retirement in 1995 Leibowitz had published more than 250 articles in scientific journals and had been recognized as one of the most influential researchers in perception (White, 1987).
 He was also a tireless advocate for psychological science.
 Once when offering testimony to a Congressional committee, Leibowitz pointed out that the military was investing less annually in human factors research than the cost of a single aviation mishap despite the fact that the military was blaming many such mishaps on human error.

 His extended family of former graduate students and colleagues gathered in State College on several occasions for LeiboFest celebrations of science, friendship, and mentorship.
 The book “Visual Perception: The Influence of H.W.
 Leibowitz” was written by his students and close colleagues in 2002; the book contains pearls of wisdom that continue to prove useful.
 In general, Leibowitz enjoyed bringing into the laboratory the visual challenges that are routinely faced by people in highly demanding situations.

 Leibowitz also became an avid runner; he was 50 when he completed the first of his 15 marathons.
 You can read more about Hersh from his family, friends, colleagues and students on posterous and Facebook.